-Plan Fiduciary Claims Against Plan Providers Case Name & Judge Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items provided by Principal, there was no violation.
+Plan Fiduciary Claims Against Plan Providers Case Name & udge Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items commingled with non-registered mutual funds - which the court concluded were made from plan assets - a prohibited transaction analysis was required as to these payments.
+In analyzing the plaintiff's PT claim, the court held that if the revenue sharing payments were reasonable in relation to the services provided by Principal, there was no violation.
 The court concluded that, because Principal factored the revenue sharing payments into its overall asset management fees, and because the plaintiff failed to plead that the fees were unreasonably high or inflated, there was no viable prohibited transaction claim.
-On December 21, 2009, the plaintiff filed a motion for reconsideration of the court's November 5 entry of judgment on the pleadings, in light of the November 25, 2009 Eighth Circuit Court of Appeals decision in Braden v.
-Wal-Mart Stores, Inc. On March 31, 2010, the district court granted the plaintiff's motion for reconsideration of the court's November 5 order with respect to the plaintiff's claims concerning Principal's non-registered court denied Principal's motion for summary judgment.
+On December 21, 2009, the plaintiff filed a motion for reconsideration of the court's November 5 entry of judgment on the pleadings, in light the Eighth Circuit Court of Appeals of plaintiff's petition for permission to appeal.
+On April 8, 2009, the district court granted the plaintiff's request to file a new motion for class certification, based upon arguments that grievances arising from Principal's breach of fiduciary duties in managing Foundation Option Funds, to which Principal admits it was a fiduciary, are common and typical of all members.
+The plaintiff's new proposed class action to focus on revenue sharing that Principal received from entities that are affiliated with Principal.
+Class discovery to be completed by December 15, 2009, and Principal to file its opposition to class certification on or before January 30, 2010.
+On April 23, 2009, Principal filed